 We know that people who have an inkling of creativity come into organisations hoping to perform at high levels, to try new things, to excel and use their creative talent.
 However, rigid work policies and practices often drive creativity out of the organisational environment.
 In some organisations it does not take long for employees to learn that the nail that sticks up gets hammered down.
 That is why organisations that desire to maintain and develop the creativity that people bring to the job, should be closely monitoring their organisational culture.
 The employee survey is probably the best method for doing that.
 It is important in these surveys to directly ask about creativity and innovation (Is it encouraged?
 Do you have what you need to be creative or innovative?) but it is equally important to ask about other aspects of culture that nurture creativity, such as having an environment where people with diverse backgrounds can succeed.
 Creativity comes about almost naturally in organisations; it is up to organisations to adopt policies and practices that nurture, rather than stamp out, creative instincts.

-I’ve been a creative for many years now and I still love it.
 The best places I’ve worked in have been where I’ve been surrounded by a diverse mix of people (not all with a creative job title) where creativity is ultimately respected, even if not fully understood by everyone.
 I was taught by one of the legends in creativity, Tony Cullingham.
 He used to say that a blank sheet of paper was the most fearful thing a creative looks at before they start work.
 Inspiration, a passion for life, curiosity, a good brief and a long chat with colleagues soon gets ideas forming and the pages start to fill up.

 Creativity and big ideas will never die because we crave the new, we want innovation and we hate boredom.
 It’s what drives all our lives forward.